 Without doubt the prettiest beach is Burriana – it’s more manicured with hills behind, beautiful villas, rentable sunloungers and great restaurants – Ayos always has a great vibe for paella and Ayo himself is a bit of a local celebrity.
 There used to be a beach walk to get to Burriana and they’re looking into bringing it back but currently, there’s a big hill to and from the town from the beach (which is a bit of a schlep with a buggy), just something to think about when booking.

 I actually prefer Playazo beach which is near where we stay on the edge of town – it’s a sweeping beach where more locals hang out (during the festival of San Juan in June, locals camp out on the beach all weekend and run into the sea at midnight).
 It’s not as pretty by any means and more shingle than sand (take your Tevas!), you walk along a dirt road with mopeds speeding each way but we take our own chairs and if you walk along the coast you are never too near any other sunbathers (even in high season).
-The beach bars along here by the allotments and boatyard do great seafood and their boquerones are always fresh, they’re not fancy at all, rough sand or grass beneath your feet, plastic chairs and paper tablecloths but to me, they’re perfect – Chiringuito Mauri is probably the best (and the paella is cheaper (and equally as good) than Ayo’s at €6.90), we also like Restaurante El Playazo (paella €6.25 here) and Miguel el Manga is nice on the weekends with lots of locals (try the Coquinas – clams in a garlic butter sauce).
+The beach bars along here by the allotments and boatyard do great seafood and their boquerones are always fresh, they’re not fancy at all, rough sand or grass beneath your feet, plastic chairs and paper tablecloths but to me, they’re perfect – Chiringuito Mauri is probably the best (and the paella is cheaper (and equally as good) than Ayo’s at €6.90), we also like Restaurante El Playazo (the paella is €6.25 here but not quite as good!).

 And every year, we notice more money being spent in the town – new promenades where there used to be a dirt path, and this year there is a bridge being finished over the dried riverbed (previously we had to carry Peggy and the pram over it!).